 Badgers and their setts are protected under the Protection of Badgers Act 1992, which makes it illegal to kill, injure them or to interfere with a sett.

-Badgers are often affected by development projects and a licence from the statutory agency (Natural Resources Wales or Natural England) is needed if disturbing work is planned close to an active sett, as well as for the exclusion, closure or destruction of a sett.
+Badgers are often affected by development projects and a licence from the statutory agency (Natural Resources Wales or Natural England) is needed if work likely to cause disturbance to badgers is planned close to an active sett.
+Licences are also required for the exclusion, closure or destruction of a sett.

 As long as the setts are not damaged, nor the badgers disturbed, many activities are permitted around them.
 These activities can include vegetation clearance and work with hand tools or machinery.
 However, the noise and vibration levels for such work must remain within the levels commonly tolerated by badgers.